mewithoutnara/PointSurfaceTwist/README.md

 s.scope;
 ```

-For a Möbius strip, we can basically take the same code and generate a path which follows the edge of the Möbius strip:
+For freqB = freq * 0.5 we get a path on the surface of the torus which is equivalent to the edge of a Möbius strip:

 ```sc
 (